orbeon/orbeon-forms-doc/XForms:-Validation.md

 - If the control doesn't have a validation level, no alert is active.
 - If there is a level:
+    - If there is a failed required validation, the default alert is active.
     - If there are alerts that match specific constraints, those alerts and no others are active.
     - Otherwise, if there are alerts that match the specific level, those alerts and no others are active.
     - Otherwise, if present, the default alert is active.
     - Otherwise, no alert is active.

+*NOTE: This is the behavior as of Orbeon Forms 4.6.2 and newer, see [#1830](https://github.com/orbeon/orbeon-forms/issues/1830).
+Prior to that, a failed required validation was at the same level as other failed validations.
+The 4.6.2 behavior makes it so that the required validation has priority over other error validations.*

 Example: